XiaoChen1992/CPSCI-366/README.md

 1. Convert a real-life or research question into a computer science problem
 2. Build a deep learning pipeline to solve the problem
-3. Correctly evaluate your deep learning model's performance
+3. Correctly evaluate and improve your deep learning model's performance

 ## Prerequisites

 1. This class heavily relies on Python.
 You should be comfortable using Python for programming or be familiar with other programming languages and able to learn and use Python quickly.
-2. Be familiar with the basic linear algebra (vector, matrix, matrix operations, ...) is required.
+2. Be familiar with the basic linear algebra and calculus is required.
+3. Background in statistics is desried but not required.
+(We will cover the necessary part in class)

 ## Course Materials